-Students also may elect to earn a Modern Language Certificate in addition to the international management major.
+Students also may elect to earn a Modern Language Certificate in addition to the international studies major.
 A certificate requires successful completion of 20 credits in French or Spanish.

 - Public service